Faribault: In the Beginning

 A Brief Look at the Beginnings of Faribault

 In order to trade with the Wahpekute and other Dakota, in 1826, Alexander Faribault, the city’s namesake, built his first fur trading post along the Inyan Bosndata Wakpa (Standing Rock River), later known as the Cannon River.1 Faribault had close ties with the Dakota.
 Both his mother, Elizabeth Pelagie Kinzie Haines, and his wife, Mary Elizabeth Graham, had Dakota heritage.
-As such, Alexander Faribault knew the language and culture of the Dakota, skills that enabled him to develop good relationships with the Dakota.
-He began trading with them along the Cannon River and, in 1834,2 persuaded them to relocate their village to the junction of the Cannon and Straight Rivers, where he established a new trading post that became the site of Faribault today.3
+As such, Alexander Faribault knew the language and culture of the Dakota, skills that enabled him to develop good relationships.
+He began trading with them along the Cannon River and in 18342 persuaded some to relocate their village to the junction of the Cannon and Straight Rivers, where he established a new trading post that became the site of Faribault today.3

 1. Faribault Heritage Preservation Commission, “Timeline,” accessed 20 April, 2013, http://www.faribault.org/history/Timeline.htm.